-After an 8-2 loss to the Minnesota Twins, Indians manager Terry Francona said Naylor had suffered a broken bone but wasn’t sure which one, and was being treated at a hospital.
+Cleveland manager Terry Francona said Naylor had suffered a broken bone, but didn’t say which one, and was being treated at a hospital.

-Naylor went flying and spinning after the collision and had his right foot catch underneath him, twisting the foot the wrong way.
+Naylor and rookie second baseman Ernie Clement chased a popup in short right field in the fourth inning on a ball hit by Jorge Polanco.
+Naylor went flying after the collision and had his right foot catch underneath him, twisting the foot the wrong way.

-Play resumed after a 12-minute delay and Justin Garza relieved starter Sam Hentges (1-2) for his major league debut.
-Two batters later, Nelson Cruz hit his 434th career homer, tying him with Juan González and Andruw Jones for 47th on the all-time list.
+Played resumed after a 12-minute delay and Justin Garza relieved for his major league debut.
+Two batters later, Cruz hit his 434th career homer, tying him with Juan González and Andruw Jones for 47th on the all-time list.

-Andrelton Simmons and Josh Donaldson also homered for Minnesota, which has won seven of nine games and took two of three against Cleveland after Saturday’s game was postponed due to rain.
+Andrelton Simmons and Josh Donaldson also homered for Minnesota, which has won seven of nine games and won the series 2-1 against Cleveland after Saturday’s game was postponed due to rain.

 J.A.
 Happ (4-3) bounced back with six strong innings.
 He allowed two runs on six hits, striking out seven.
 In his previous eight starts, covering 36 2/3 innings, he had surrendered 38 earned runs.

-Hentges took the loss for Cleveland in his first major league start in his home state.
+Minnesota native Sam Hentges (1-2) took the loss for Cleveland.
 He gave up six runs on six hits and four walks in 3 1/3 innings.

 The 6-foot-6 left-hander was a fourth-round draft pick by the Indians in 2014 out of Mounds View High School, approximately 12 miles northeast of Target Field.

-Indians: RHP Plesac (right thumb fracture) will start a rehab assignment with Double-A Akron on Tuesday and he’s scheduled to pitch two innings.
-He’s been out since fracturing the tip of his thumb on a chair while taking off his shirt on May 23. … Francona said C Roberto Pérez (fractured finger) and DH Franmil Reyes (left oblique strain) are feeling good on their rehab assignments with Triple-A Columbus.
+Indians: RHP Zach Plesac (right thumb fracture) will start a rehab assignment with Double-A Akron on Tuesday and he’s scheduled to pitch two innings.
+He’s been out since fracturing the tip of his thumb on a chair while taking off his shirt on May 23. … Francona said C Roberto Pérez (Fourth finger fracture) and OF Franmil Reyes (left oblique strain) are feeling good on their rehab assignments with Triple-A Columbus.
 Francona said the team would re-evaluate Reyes’ status when it returns home following the trip from Minnesota.